-If you're running low on resources - iron nuggets, stone, wood - or you want to brighten up your Animal Crossing: New Horizons island with some different fruit trees, bamboo or flowers, the easiest way is to use a Nook Miles Ticket and go on an excursion to a randomly generated Mystery Island.
-If you're looking to visit the island of another player, you'll want to consult our guide for Animal Crossing: New Horizons local or online play instead.
+If you're running low on resources — iron nuggets, stone, wood — or you want to brighten up your Animal Crossing: New Horizons island with some different fruit trees, bamboo or flowers, the easiest way is to use a Nook Miles Ticket and go on an excursion to a randomly generated Mystery Island.
+If you're looking to visit the island of another player, you'll want to consult our guide for Animal Crossing: New Horizons local or online play instead, or use a Dream Address code to visit another place in your dreams.
 Here we be a-pillaging and a-plundering, argghhh.

 You see, these special 'tour' islands don't belong to other players and are generated specifically for you to harvest resources and even recruit new villagers to come and live on your island.
 The materials available on these islands can be particularly useful early in the game when you're looking for building materials like iron nuggets.